One57: Architectural reception

 One57 also received commentary on its shape.
 Matthew Shaer wrote that the building resembled a "gleaming, tumescent phallus" that stood out from its surroundings, while the Times Kimmelman characterized the building's form as "cascade of clunky curves".
 Robin Finn of the Times wrote that the building was "a spike of bluish glass that does not scrape the Midtown sky as much as puncture it".
-Ralph Gardner wrote for The Wall Street Journal that One57's construction had "obliterated" the views of the "claustrophobic thicket of towers in the Carnegie Hall vicinity", including Metropolitan Tower, Carnegie Hall Tower, and CitySpire.
+Ralph Gardner wrote for The Wall Street Journal that One57's construction blocked the views of the "claustrophobic thicket of towers in the Carnegie Hall vicinity", including Metropolitan Tower, Carnegie Hall Tower, and CitySpire.
+Davidson called the building's massing "tall and clunky, preening yet graceless".
+Architectural historian Robert A. M. Stern wrote that observers widely considered One57 a "force of nature", contrasting with de Portzamparc's earlier LVMH Tower—a smaller building often likened to a flower—on the same street.

 Of One57's presence in general, Rick Hampson of USA Today wrote: "One57 exemplifies a new type of skyscraper—very tall, improbably slender, ostentatiously opulent—that is reshaping a famous skyline composed mostly of bulky office buildings."
 There were also complaints that the building was blocking southward views from Central Park.
 According to Ralph Gardner, the 57th Street facade "show[ed] some potential" and the north facade could help the building blend with the skyline, but the massing "appear[ed] an undisguised attempt to maximize air rights and monopolize park views for plutocrats".
+De Portzamparc was embarrassed about his design, refusing to participate in interview requests or press events.